 Real estate closings may be considered a volume business, but we know that no two files are exactly alike.
 Our experienced escrow team understands the steps involved in any residential or commercial closing.
-The firm is affiliated with both Chicago Title and Independence Title, and offers mobile closing services, giving you unparalleled flexibility.
+The firm is affiliated with both Chicago Title and Independence Title.
+We offer mobile closing services giving you unparalleled flexibility.

 5 Things to Know About Title: